yeyun111/low-light-video-temporal-filtering/README.md

 This project provides a configurable pipeline for denoising low-light videos.
 All the processing methods are implemented as filters that can be chained into a pipeline.

-The following filters are currently supported:
+The following filters are supported:

 - **Wiener Filter**: Wiener filter from scipy.signal.
 - **Kalman Filter**: Kalman filter from simdkalman.
 It models the temporal trajectory of each pixel as a dynamic system with position, velocity, and optional acceleration states.